Stormx920/watermelonOS/README.md

-# watermelonOS
+# WATERMELONOS

-watermelonOS by Tyrone Watermelon
+# TABEL OF CONTENTS